teambi0s/Wall-of-Shame/README.md

 * Make sure the path of the evilportal logs is correctly defined in portals/MyPortal.PHP

-If all else fails, [file that bug report][github:new-issue]!
-Please include the behavior you've observed, the behavior you expected, and any error messages.
+If all else fails, [file that bug report][github:new-issue] Please include the behavior you've observed, the behavior you expected, and any error messages.

 It's a great help if you included a backtrace with errors.